-Singing and instrumental music, drama, Spanish, handwork, form drawing, painting, clay and beeswax modeling, woodworking, speech, movement education, Eurythmy and gardening.
-(Slight variations in the general curriculum may occur depending on the teacher, the particular class, and financial resources.)
+Singing and instrumental music, drama, Spanish, handwork, form drawing, painting, clay and beeswax modeling, speech, movement education, and gardening.

 Homework Policy

 The teaching staff at Woodland Star believe that true learning comes from within the child when guided by imaginative thinking.
 Teachers work diligently to provide enlivening lessons that awaken the interest of the child and provide balance among head, heart and hand activities.
 Homework, too, will be balanced in this manner, allowing the child to discover his or her own working style.
 Additionally, homework should produce independent work skills that are nurtured but not coerced.
 It is the ideal if homework is healing, but not tiring; stimulates interest, but not fear; and also encourages innate human eagerness to learn.
 In this light, some homework activities will be more demanding and focused, while others will be more exploratory, openended and creative, providing a healthy rhythm and variety of activities.